sprinthubmobile/content-style-guide/10-writing-email-newsletters.html.md

 layout: article
 ---

-We send a lot of email ourselves, and we follow our own best practices to set an example for users.
+We send a lot of emails.
 But as devices shrink and the inbox evolves, our oldest tip is still the most important: Only send when you have something to say.

 ## Basics

-Our email newsletters help empower and inform Mailchimp users.
+Our email newsletters help empower and inform Sprinthub audience.
 Here are the most common types of content we send by email:

-- Product and feature announcements
+- Service and company announcements to active customers
-- Tips for getting the most out of existing products and features
-- Regular monthly newsletters
+- Regular weekly newsletters
-- Automated series (Getting Started with Mailchimp)
-- Event invitations and information about online courses
-- System alerts about changes to functionality or scheduled maintenance
-- Internal newsletters
+- Automated sequence (Guiding prospect through Sprinthub's lead nurturing funnel)
+- Payment and Invoice status notifications
+- Request to review our services (to active customers)

 ## Guidelines